smithy-lang/smithy-rs/aws/SDK_CHANGELOG.md

 **New This Week**

 - :tada: Add presigned request support and examples for S3 GetObject and PutObject (smithy-rs#731)
+- Refactored API Gateway code example by moving operation out of main and into a separate function.

 v0.0.19-alpha (September 24th, 2021)
 ====================================